wmarcoyu/starchasers/README.md

 # Starchasers: Find Your Favorite Stargazing Spot

 >**NOTE**: This is a public testing version featuring 431 parks from [The National Park Service](#acknowledgements).
 Currently, park search is limited to the US.
-We are continuosuly adding more parks.
+We are continuously adding more parks.

 ## Introduction
 One question I see people ask all the time is: I live at xxx, what are the best stargazing locations near me?
 Or, I just moved to xxx, where can I go for stargazing on weekends?
 Starchasers is here to answer these questions.